 Indra Jatra is one of the revered festivals of the Newar community of Kathmandu valley.
 It is believed that Indra is the vedict goddess of Hinduism.
 He is the king of heaven.
 He is thanked for the rain.
 So, he is taken as the god of rain and harvest.
 He is also worshipped in Buddhist society as they perceive him as a guardian deity.

 Table of Contents

-After knowing the truth, the Kathmandu inhabitants planned and decided to celebrate the Indra Jatra for making the lord Indra happy and getting rid of his anger.
+After knowing the truth, the Kathmandu inhabitants planned and decided to celebrate the Indra Jatra for making lord Indra happy and get rid of his anger.
 So, every year, this festival is celebrated for assuring that inhabitants of Kathmandu valley respect him.

 It is celebrated by singing and dancing.
 The mask dancing such as lakhe, mahankali, etc gives a sense of fear.
-The mass of audience are uncountable.
+The mass of the audience is uncountable.